Khloe Kardashian Opens Up About Going Back To Work After Welcoming Baby True

 “I’ve never had to juggle a baby and work at the same time, so it’ll be interesting to see how I’ll learn to handle everything.
 Women do it every single day, so I know I’ll get through it — I’m just anxious because it’s the unknown,” Kardashian added.

 As previously reported by the Inquisitr, Khloe Kardashian has also been hard at work getting her body back into shape following her daughter’s birth.
-The Keeping Up with the Kardashians star revealed via her app this week that she was shocked to learn that she had already lost over 30 pounds since giving birth back in April.
+The Keeping Up With the Kardashians star revealed via her app this week that she was shocked to learn that she had already lost over 30 pounds since giving birth back in April.

 In addition, Khloe Kardashian says she credits two major things to her weight loss.
-The new mom believes that breast feeding, as well as staying active and exercising during her pregnancy were what helped kick off her post-baby weight loss.
+The new mom believes that breastfeeding and staying active and exercising during her pregnancy were what helped kick off her post-baby weight loss.